 After you have all these necessary tools, now you can start installing your water softener.

-It is highly recommended to have a water loop at your place because it is highly helpful.
+Having a water loop at your place is highly recommended because it is highly helpful.
 It allows the soft water to remain inside the house and prevents it from going outside to the garden hose.
 It can also help to conserve soft water.

-Some homes have a pre-installed water loop, but if you don’t have it then it would be best to have it installed.
+Some homes have a pre-installed water loop, but if you don’t have it, it would be best to install it.
 You don’t have to worry about the installation process so it is easy and doesn’t require any expertise.

 How To Install A Water Softener

-So, if you are going to install a water softener by yourself then follow the below-mentioned points carefully.
+So, if you are going to install a water softener by yourself, follow the below-mentioned points carefully.

 1) Shut off the Main Water Source

-The first step of the installation to shut off the water supply.
-It is crucial because if you don’t stop water flow then it can enter the softener and can affect its functioning.
-Furthermore, you must open the faucets to drain out the existing water in the pipes.
+The first step of the installation is to shut off the water supply.
+It is crucial because if you don’t stop the water flow, it can enter the softener and affect its functioning.
+Furthermore, you must open the faucets to drain the pipes’ existing water.

 2) Turn off Electricity of Water Heater

-If you are having an electric heater then it is suggested to turn off its electricity, so that you don’t have to face any safety issues.
+If you have an electric heater, then it is suggested to turn off its electricity so that you don’t have to face any safety issues.

 3) Remove the Connecting Part of the Water Loop

 The next step is to remove the connecting part of the water loop with the help of the pipe cutter.
-After removing the connecting part, you will have two pipes, one pipe will have untreated water coming from the source and the other pipe will transfer the soft water in the whole house.
+After removing the connecting part, you will have two pipes, one pipe will have untreated water coming from the source, and the other pipe will transfer the soft water to the whole house.

 4) Attach Elbow Fitting

 Then attach the elbow fitting to one end of the main water line.
-The best position of this elbow fitting is in the way that it will face the direction of the water softener’s valves, both inflow, and outflow.
-So if the water loop is present low on the wall, then the elbow will be faced upward.
+The best position of this elbow fitting is in the way that it will face the direction of the water softener’s valves, both inflow and outflow.
+So if the water loop is low on the wall, the elbow will be faced upward.

-Before attaching the pipe, must check all the fittings that are required to connect the pipe with the bypass valve.
+Before attaching the pipe, check all the fittings required to connect the pipe to the bypass valve.